databricks-solutions/devrel-examples/demo_projects/arxiv/README.md

 ---

-### Method 3: Runbook Deployment
+### Method 3: Runbook Deployment (Recommended)

 The `Runbook.ipynb` notebook provides an interactive, step-by-step approach to setting up and deploying the app directly from Databricks.

 **What the Runbook provides:**
 1. Interactive widgets for configuring endpoint names and warehouse IDs
 2. Guided setup of Unity Catalog resources (catalog, schema, volume, tables)
-3. Paper ingestion and agent creation instructions
+3. Paper ingestion with `ai_parse_document` parsing
+4. Agent creation instructions (KA and KIE)
-4. App deployment with automatic configuration updates
+5. App deployment via SDK with automatic resource permissions

 **To use the Runbook:**
 1. Import `Runbook.ipynb` into your Databricks workspace
-2. Attach to a cluster with the Databricks CLI installed
+2. Attach to any cluster (no CLI required - uses SDK)
 3. Run through each section, filling in widgets as prompted
-4. The Runbook will update `app.yaml` and `databricks.yml` with your settings before deployment
+4. The Runbook deploys the app with declared resources, automatically granting permissions

-This method is recommended for first-time setup or learning, as it provides context and verification at each step.
+This method is recommended for first-time setup, as it handles everything end-to-end.

 ### Dual-Mode Authentication (Local + Deployed)